bedops/bedops/docs/content/reference/file-management/conversion/bam2starchcluster.rst

 Dependencies
 ============

-This shell script is dependent upon a working computational grid that is managed with Sun Grid Engine 6.1u5 (or higher).
+This shell script is dependent upon a working computational grid that is managed with Sun Grid Engine 6.1u5 (or higher), or installation of GNU Parallel v20130922 or greater.

 ======
 Source